 Dating back to the 10th century, the square has been the very heart of the Belgian capital for commerce and city life for hundreds of years.
 The gilded townhomes and the Town Hall still stand proud on the edge of this bustling square.
 The square is packed with history and is a wonderful place to explore as a family.
 It ranks as one of the best things to do in Brussels with kids.

-Designated as a UNESCO World Heritage Site in 1998, the Grote Markt hosts many of the city’s best festivals.
-From the Belgian Beer Weekend to the biennial Flower Carpet where the entire square is covered in over a million begonias set in colourful design.
+Designated as a UNESCO World Heritage Sites Belgium in 1998, the Grote Markt hosts many of the city’s best festivals.
+From the Belgian Beer Weekend to the biennial Flower Carpet where the entire square is covered in over a million begonias set in colourful designs.

-Brussels is well-known for its Art Nouveau architecture, and some say, it’s where it all began.
-It was here, where architect Victor Horta lived and worked.
-He is credited with designing the first Art Nouveau building in the world.
-More than 1,000 buildings, from private homes to public spaces, were built in this style in Brussels during 1890 and 1910.
+Brussels is well-known for its Art Nouveau architecture.
+Well-known architect Victor Horta is credited with designing the first Art Nouveau building in the world.
+More than 1,000 buildings, from private homes to public spaces, were built in this style in Brussels between 1890 and 1910.
 Unfortunately, only about half of them remain today making them the hidden gems of Brussels.

 There are four major townhouses considered to be classic Art Nouveau architectural work.
-Hôtel Tassel (1893), Hôtel Solvay (1894), Hôtel van Eetvelde (1895), and Horta House (1901) – all designed by architect Victor Horta.
-As such, they were added to the UNESCO World Heritage list in 2000.
-Why not take your own Art Nouveau walking tour to see these, and others throughout the city.
+Hôtel Tassel (1893), Hôtel Solvay (1894), Hôtel van Eetvelde (1895), and Horta House (1901) all designed by architect Victor Horta.
+As such, they were added to the UNESCO Sites Belgium list in 2000.
+Why not take your own Art Nouveau walking tour to see these, and others throughout the city?

-His former mansion and printing plant is today the Plantin-Moretus Museum.
+His former mansion and printing plant is today the Plantin Moretus house.
 It’s a sumptuous atmospheric look inside the world of Antwerp’s high society.
 Early scientific books are on display in all their dusty leather-bound glory alongside the original typesets that were used to print them.

 While most people who visit Belgium are likely to spend most of their time in Brussels, there are many more wonderful cities to visit that are just as spectacular.
 Beyond Brussels, here are 5 others that make for an amazing day trip that you don’t want to miss.